 The loading process is simple but a bit fiddly and no way will you shoot 100 rounds in an evening!
 The revolver must be kept clean – particularly those long flash-holes which can be ‘rodded’ with a supplied tool.
 The barrel is easily cleaned with a short pistol rod fitted with the appropriate bronze brush and powder residue wiped off with Butch’s Bore Shine or similar.

-Of course, the Alpha is only legal to own because it is classed as a ‘muzzle-loader’ and if you’ve enjoyed shooting other muzzle-loading rifles and pistols, I’m sure you will enjoy the Alpha.
+Of course, the Alfa is only legal to own because it is classed as a ‘muzzle-loader’ and if you’ve enjoyed shooting other muzzle-loading rifles and pistols, I’m sure you will enjoy the Alfa.
 Once loaded, two-handed Weaver stance adopted, you are back in the nineteen-nineties.
 Lovely!